Journal description and aims

 Open Access Statement

-Frattura ed Integrità Strutturale (Fracture and Structural Integrity, F&SI) is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+is an open-access journal which means that all content is freely available to the user or his/her institution without charge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-This is in accordance with the DOAI definition of open access.
+This is by the DOAI definition of open access.
 F&SI operates under the Creative Commons Licence Attribution 4.0 International (CC-BY 4.0).
-This allows to copy and redistribute the material in any medium or format, to remix, transform and build upon the material for any purpose, even commercially, but giving appropriate credit and providing a link to the license and indicating if changes were made.
+This allows to copy and redistribute the material in any medium or format, to remix, transform and build upon the material for any purpose, even commercially, but giving appropriate credit, providing a link to the license, and indicating if changes were made.

 Copyright

-Authors are allowed to retain both the copyright and the publishing rights of their articles without restrictions.
-Frattura ed Integrità Strutturale (Fracture and Structural Integrity) is licensed under an Attribution (CC BY 4.0).
+Authors retain their articles' copyright and publishing rights without restrictions.
+Fracture and Structural Integrity is licensed under an Attribution (CC BY 4.0).

 Deadlines

-All the accepted papers are published immediately after the proofs acceptance and the Visual Abstract uploading.
+All the accepted papers are published immediately after the proofs are accepted and the Visual Abstract is uploaded.
 The indexing process for all the issues will start after the following deadlines:

 January issue: 15.12